SQLi auto-enabled — no --sqli flag needed

 medium |

-Behavioral anomaly — UNION col mismatch, boolean differential, or confirmed time delay |
+Behavioral anomaly — UNION col mismatch, boolean dual-metric, or confirmed time delay |

 low |

-Weak signal — minor response variation, col mismatches only |
+Weak signal — stacked-query evidence, boolean length-only, or minor col mismatches |

 WAF checks run on the baseline response and on each injected response.
 Signatures are matched against: